bredelings/BAli-Phy/TODO/Unicode.md

 - Quotes and backslashes in generated string literals.
 - Newline, tab, carriage return, and other control bytes.
 - Numeric escape followed by a digit.
-- Bytes greater than `0x7f` print as numeric escapes.
+- Code points greater than `0x7f` print as numeric escapes.

 ### Character Literal Semantics